|

 practices in a position of progress toward or regress from the originating principle or ultimate end.
 The legitimating function

 of grand narratives in its ability to compel consensus.
 The development of humanity is a series of meta-narratives.
+Because meta-narratives are second order discourses they cannot be directly empirically

 confirmed; this has made them objects of suspicion to empiricists, positivists and anyone who takes empirical confirmability